Thomega35/thomega35.github.io/index.md

 - Git / Github

 ### HOBBIES
-- MUSIC
+- MUSIC \
 Playing the Trombone in some bands

-- ANIMATION
+- ANIMATION \
-Animator in summer camps - 2 times
+Animator in summer camps - 2 times \
+treasurer at ISATI BDE this year

-- SPORT
+- SPORT \
 Rugby, Volley and bike

+- PROGRAMATION \
+Like to create game \